 - the Australian Energy Market Operator (AEMO)—the system operator

 Energy Ministers meet as needed—by telepresence or face to face.
 The agenda for each meeting reflects the key priorities.
-Officials also progress issues and consult with stakeholders out of session.
+Work is also progressed out of session as necessary.